 Creating a Camp Kitchen

-Now that your table is set up in the very best site of the camping ground, you must remember that organisation is the key, the better you have everything organised, the easier it will be for you.
-The table should be organised appropriately by dividing the table in half.
+Now that your table is set up in the very best site of the camping ground, you must remember that organization is the key, the better you have everything organized, the easier it will be for you.
+The table should be organized appropriately by dividing the table in half.
 One half of your table should be used to prepare your food.
-Think of it as a kitchen counter, the place where all the preparation is done, the cutting and chopping and so on.
-The other half of your table will house your stove; you should keep everything that is connected to the stove on this half, like lighters and matches, these should be kept closely to the stove for easy retrieval.
+Think of it as a kitchen counter, the place where all the preparation is done, the cutting and chopping, and so on.
+The other half of your table will house your stove; you should keep everything that is connected to the stove on this half, like lighters and matches, these should be kept close to the stove for easy retrieval.